-"Public Bodies" as defined in ORS 30.260 (4)(b) and (c), and public entity risk pools are eligible to participate in coverage, programs and services offered through OPEEP.
-At June 30, 2016, three Oregon counties, no Oregon cities, and one public entity risk pool were participating members of OPEEP.

-A member may withdraw from OPEEP only at the end of the coverage period with at least six months' written notice prior to the effective date of withdrawal
+"Public Bodies" as defined in ORS 30.260 (4) and public entity risk pools are eligible to participate in coverage, programs and services offered through OPEEP.
+At June 30, 2017, three Oregon counties, no Oregon cities, and one public entity risk pool were participating members of OPEEP.
+A member may withdraw from OPEEP only at the end of the coverage period with at least six months' written notice prior to the effective date of withdrawal.